Oral vs Injectable — How Delivery Works

 - •Higher oral bioavailability

-In the ATTAIN-1 trial (3,127 adults with obesity), participants taking orforglipron lost an average of 12.4% body weight at 72 weeks — comparable to injectable GLP-1s at similar timepoints.
-If approved, this would be the first truly convenient oral GLP-1 drug.
+In a large clinical trial (3,127 adults with obesity), participants taking Foundayo lost an average of 12.4% body weight at 72 weeks — comparable to injectable GLP-1s at similar timepoints.
+It is the first oral GLP-1 drug with no food or water timing restrictions.